MicroStrategy/mstrio-py/README.md

 # Versioning & Changelog

-Current version: **11.5.2.101** (14 February 2025).
+Current version: **11.5.3.101** (21 March 2025).
 Check out [**Changelog**][release_notes] to see what's new.

-mstrio-py is constantly developed to support newest MicroStrategy REST APIs.
+mstrio-py is constantly developed to support newest Strategy One REST APIs.
 Functionalities may be added to mstrio on monthly basis.
-It is **recommended** to always install the newest version of mstrio-py, as it will be most stable and still maintain backwards compatibility with various MicroStrategy installations, dating back to 11.1.4.
+It is **recommended** to always install the newest version of mstrio-py, as it will be most stable and still maintain backwards compatibility with various Strategy One installations, dating back to 11.1.4.

 Features that will be added to the package but require APIs not supported by your environment (I-Server), will raise `VersionException`.

 mstrio-py can be used for both, **data-science** related activities and for **administrative tasks**.
 Former requires at least MicroStrategy 2019 Update 4 (11.1.4), latter works with 11.2.1 and higher.

-If you intend to use mstrio with MicroStrategy version older than 11.1.4, refer to the PyPI package archive to download mstrio 10.11.1, which is supported on:
+If you intend to use mstrio with MicroStrategy 2019 Update 3 (11.1.3) or older, refer to the PyPI package archive to download mstrio 10.11.1, which is supported on:

 - MicroStrategy 2019 (11.1)
 - MicroStrategy 2019 Update 1 (11.1.1)